EugeniGil/research-code/README.md

 Each project specifies its software requirements in its own README.
 As a general rule:

 - Python projects include a `requirements.txt` or `environment.yml`.
-- R projects include a `renv.lock` file.
-- Stata projects list the required version and packages.

 Clone the repository and follow the instructions in the project-level README: